Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 + A FSM can contain multiple or no Exit States to indicate the exit of the FSM. the FSM will be terminated when the Exit State finished Its exit behavior.

-  > NOTEï¼?
+  > NOTE :
   > + If root FSM runs to Exit State, the whole HFSM will be terminated after the exit behavior of the Exit State.
   > + When a FSM is terminated, it means that all State behaviors in the FSM will no longer be executed.
 However, this will not hinder the behavior of States which is nested by this FSM.

 + FSM path:

-  â€?
-Although each State name is not allowed to be repeated in the same FSM, the State names across levels are allowed to be repeated.
+  â€‹		Although each State name is not allowed to be repeated in the same FSM, the State names across levels are allowed to be repeated.
 It is obviously inappropriate to directly use the name of State, is nested by a FSM, as the unique identification for the FSM.
 If we name each FSM separately, If we name each FSM separately, developers need to standardize the naming, which may lead to unclear meaning and inconvenient cross level operation.

-  â€?
-In order to solve the problem of FSM identification, this plugin uses a path to identify each FSM.
+  â€‹		In order to solve the problem of FSM identification, this plugin uses a path to identify each FSM.
 Each FSM has a path property  to identify itself, which is an array type.
 Note: the path of root FSM is ["root"].

-  â€?
-For example, a State named "state" is nested in the path "root"->"nested_state_level_1"->"nested_state_level_2"->"state",The path of FSM which nested in State named "state" is ["root" , "nested_state_level_1" , "nested_state_level_2"].
+  â€‹		For example, a State named "state" is nested in the path "root"->"nested_state_level_1"->"nested_state_level_2"->"state",The path of FSM which nested in State named "state" is ["root" , "nested_state_level_1" , "nested_state_level_2"].
 You can get State name which in upper level FSM, also can cut or modify the path to control State which in other FSM.

 ## Hierarchical Finite State Machine - HFSM

-### HFSM's Inspector Porperties
+### HFSM's Inspector Properties

-â€?
-When you select the HFSM node in the scene tree, the inspector will display its properties as follows:
+â€‹		When you select the HFSM node in the scene tree, the inspector will display its properties as follows:

 ![](DOCUMENT.assets/hfsm_inspector.png)

 1. Active

-â€?
-Decide whether HFSM is allowed or not.
+   â€‹	Decide whether HFSM is allowed or not.

 2. Process Type

-â€?
-The process type of HFSM mainly affects the behavior of State in FSM and the timing of HFSM signal transmission.
+   â€‹	The process type of HFSM mainly affects the behavior of State in FSM and the timing of HFSM signal transmission.

 ![](DOCUMENT.assets/process_type.png)

-The difference between process types as followsï¼?
+The difference between process types as follow :

 |  | Idle And Physics | Idle | Physics | Manual |
 |:----:|:------------------:|:----:|:-------:|:------:|
 | update()/signal : updated | _process() | _process() | _physics_process() | manual_update() |
 | physics_update()/signal : physics_updated | _physics_process() | _process() | _physics_process() | manual_physics_update() |

-â€?
-Here is a simple compare between different process types.
+â€‹		Here is a simple compare between different process types.
 Recommend to manage your custom behaviors properly by using **Idle And Physics**  (such as the stability requirement of frame rate), it is similar to use nodes.__process() and nodes. _physics_process().

 > NOTE:
 >
-> â€?
-It is not recommended to use Manual except for special situation.
+> â€‹		It is not recommended to use Manual except for special situation.
 This type sets HFSM to Manual mode, and only update or physics update if you call HFSM.manual_update() or HFSM.manual_physics_update().
 Unlike Idle mode or Physics mode, HFSM still calls update() and physics_update() in the State script to ensure the functional integrity of the State in this frame.
 Manual mode will only call the corresponding method.
 So when you're using Manual mode, make sure you know what you're doing.

 3. Agents

-â€?
-This is a Dictionary property for adding agent nodes:
+   â€‹	This is a Dictionary property for adding agent nodes:

-> Agent Node ï¼šIn order to conveniently call other nodes in the scene when writing State scripts, here put forward the concept of agent node.
-When you set up a agent node for HFSM, it will automatically add a series of variables which meaning representing the agent node to the State script, and assign the correct objects to these variables in runtime.(Read [State Behavior & Code Control](### Â·State Behavior & Code Control) for more)
+> Agent Node : In order to conveniently call other nodes in the scene when writing State scripts, here put forward the concept of agent node.
+When you set up a agent node for HFSM, it will automatically add a series of variables which meaning representing the agent node to the State script, and assign the correct objects to these variables in runtime.(Read [State Behavior & Code Control](### Ã‚Â·State Behavior & Code Control) for more)

-â€?

 ![](DOCUMENT.assets/agents.png)

-â€?
-This property will automatically add a key value pair whose key is "null" and value is empty NodePath.
+â€‹		This property will automatically add a key value pair whose key is "null" and value is empty NodePath.
 It is convenient to add nodes in the scene tree without manually changing the type and adding the key value pair.

 ![](DOCUMENT.assets/add_agent.png)

-â€?
-According to Godot's style of naming, in general, node names follow CamelCase, while variable names follow snake_case.
+â€‹		According to Godot's style of naming, in general, node names follow CamelCase, while variable names follow snake_case.
 To simplify the naming operation, the node name will be automatically converted to snake_case.
 If you don't need this feature, you can turn it off in advanced settings.

-> NOTEï¼?
+> NOTE :
 >
 > + A agent node will not be added repeatedly.
 > + If the name of new added agent node already exist, it will be appended "_" until it doesn't repeated.